uswds/uswds-site/_posts/2019-04-08-introducing-uswds-2-0.md

 We’re proud that USWDS currently powers nearly [200 federal websites](https://v2.designsystem.digital.gov/getting-started/showcase/all/) and we’re committed to making the design system work better for _any_ federal website.
 With USWDS 2.0 we’re introducing a design system that’s built to grow with your needs — to help teams build better, more engaging websites for the American public.

 Over the last two years, we’ve listened to the designers and developers using USWDS.
-We’ve conducted interviews with project teams, listened to public feedback, and paid attention to the issues in our [GitHub repos](https://github.com/uswds/).
+We’ve conducted interviews with project teams, listened to public feedback, and paid attention to the issues in our [GitHub repos [github.com]](https://github.com/uswds/).
 We’ve conducted our own research on how designers and developers communicate with each other, and the tools they use to prototype.
 This research and feedback shaped our priorities for USWDS 2.0:

 {:.margin-left-neg-205}
 - Encourage modular, iterative, user-centered design